-132. Payment received under sections 129 and 130.
+Payment received under sections 129 and 130.

-Every administrative fine imposed by the Commission in the exercise of its powers under this Act shall be payable into the Reserve Fund established under Article 26 of the Agreement;
+132. Every administrative fine imposed by the Commission in the exercise of its powers under this Act shall be payable into the Reserve Fund established under Article 26 of the Agreement.

-133. Payment of costs.
+Payment of costs.

-(1) The Commission shall order a person subject to a hearing to pay the costs of the Commission's investigation, the hearing and related costs.

-(2) The Commission may grant an exemption regarding the payment of costs where the Commission considers it appropriate.

-(3) For the purposes of this section, the costs that the Commission may order the person to pay include-

-- (a) costs incurred in respect of services provided by persons appointed or engaged under section 111(2) or Article 23 (5) and (6) of the Agreement; - (b) costs of matters preliminary to the hearing; - (c) costs for time spent by the Commission or the staff of the Commission; - (d) any fee paid to and costs of a witness; and - (e) costs of legal services provided to the Commission.
+- 133.-(1) The Commission shall order a person subject to a hearing to pay the costs of the Commission's investigation, the hearing and related costs. - (2) The Commission may grant an exemption regarding the payment of costs where the Commission considers it appropriate. - (3) For the purposes of this section, the costs that the Commission may order the person to pay include- - (a) costs incurred in respect of services provided by persons appointed or engaged under section 111(2) or Article 23 (5) and (6) of the Agreement; - (b) costs of matters preliminary to the hearing; - (c) costs for time spent by the Commission or the staff of the Commission; - (d) any fee paid to and costs of a witness; and - (e) costs of legal services provided to the Commission.

-134. Order to freeze property.
+Order to freeze property.

-(1) If the Commission considers it in the public interest to do so, the Commission may, for the administration of securities laws, or to assist in the administration of the securities legislation of another jurisdiction, by order, for a period not exceeding thirty business days, direct a person-
+134.-(1) If the Commission considers it in the public interest to do so, the Commission may, for the administration of securities laws, or to assist in the administration of the securities legislation of another jurisdiction, by order, for a period not exceeding thirty business days, direct a person-

-- (a) having, on deposit, under control or for safekeeping, any funds, securities or other property of the person named in the order, to hold them; - (b) not to withdraw any funds, securities or other property from any person having them on deposit, under control or for safekeeping; or - (c) to hold all funds, securities or other property of a client of that person, or of others, in the person's possession or control in trust for a receiver, receivermanager, trustee or liquidator appointed under an enactment of member country.

-(2) An aggrieved person may apply to a judge in chambers to discharge an order made under sub-section (1) and shall serve notice on the Commission to join in the proceedings, but the Commission's order shall remain in effect until the judge determines otherwise.

-(3) Unless expressly stated, an order made under sub-section (1) does not apply to funds, securities or other property at a clearing facility, or to securities in the process of transfer by a transfer agent.
+- (a) having, on deposit, under control or for safekeeping, any funds, securities or other property of the person named in the order, to hold them; - (b) not to withdraw any funds, securities or other property from any person having them on deposit, under control or for safekeeping; or - (c) to hold all funds, securities or other property of a client of that person, or of others, in the person's possession or control in trust for a receiver, receiver-manager, trustee or liquidator appointed under an enactment of a member country. - (2) An aggrieved person may apply to a judge in chambers to discharge an order made under subsection (1) and shall serve notice on the Commission to join in the proceedings, but the Commission's order shall remain in effect until the judge determines otherwise. - (3) Unless expressly stated, an order made under subsection (1) does not apply to funds, securities or other property at a clearing facility, or to securities in the process of transfer by a transfer agent. - 135.-(1) Notwithstanding any other provision of securities laws, where a company has been convicted of an offence, under securities laws, any senior officer who knowingly or recklessly authorised, permitted or acquiesced in the offence also commits the offence and is liable to the penalty specified for it.

-135. Liability of senior officers.
+Liability of senior officers.